Prevent Return Fraud

 1. Update Your Return Policy

 Your return policy is your main line of defense against return fraud.
 If you spell it out clearly in your return policy, your difficult customers will have no choice but to accept that policy.
 If they refuse, you can rest easy knowing that you have done nothing wrong if you end up in an altercation.
 Your return policy should use simple, clear language that cannot be misconstrued to mean anything other than what you explicitly mean.
 You can even get a contract lawyer in on the process if you want to be as precise as possible in your language.
-You should also have your return policy list side effects, such as these Thrive side effects, so that customers are not prompted to return products based on those unintended consequences.
+You should also have your return policy list side effects, such as these Thrive side effects, so customers are not prompted to return products based on those unintended consequences.

 2. Make Your Return Policy Visible